 - Avoid applying for new credit cards until you’ve chosen the right loan

 - Dispute inaccuracies on your credit report

 3. Create a Business Plan

-Most companies create an in-depth business plan before they launch, but it’s never too late to create one or add to an existing business plan.
+Most companies create an in-depth business plan before they launch, but it’s never too late to develop one or add to an existing business plan.

-This is a chance to define your business purpose, identify where profits come from, hone a growth strategy, and project cash flow.
+Creating a business plan is a chance to define your business purpose, identify where profits come from, hone a growth strategy, and project cash flow.
 All of these details will be very important in choosing the right business loan, so it’s a good idea to go over your business plan even if you already have a solid one in place.
-Some lenders may even require a business plan in the loan application.
+Some lenders may also require a business plan in the loan application.
 Here are some other things to include in your business plan:

 - Marketing plan